Digital marketing presents many and unique challenges and may feel like a white water rapids adventure just trying to wrap your head around it all.

 Some More Blog Stats – Just In Case You Need More Convincing 😉

 – Having a hyphen or colon in the headline increased click-through rates by 9%.

 – Making your headline 6-8 words can increase your Click Through Rate (CTR) by 21%.

 – 95.9% of bloggers promote their blog posts via social media.

 2 | Optimising Your Website For Lead Generation

 Now that you have regular traffic to your site, it’s time to optimise your web pages to turn that traffic into leads.

 There are a tonne of ways to do this, in fact, website optimisation is a whole branch of digital marketing in itself.
-For now, you’ll just need to focus on these three facets:
+For now, you’ll just need to focus on these following factors.